VilijaSetkute/Ababa_homework_task/README.md

 ## Prerequisites for FRONT (client) setup

-Before starting the prject, update server port number if it is different than 4000.
+Before starting the project, update server port number if it is different than 4000.
 File to update `client/src/plugins/http.js`.

 In the project directory, you can:

-### Start a client in dvelopement mode
+### Start a client in development mode

 ```diff
 npm start